Joint State and Sparse Input Estimation in Linear Dynamical Systems: Conclusion

 \section{Conclusion}

-In this paper, we studied the joint estimation of states and sparse inputs of an LDS.
+In this paper, we studied the joint estimation of states and sparse inputs as an observer design problem in an LDS.
 We developed novel algorithms for the joint estimation using sparsity-promoting priors on the inputs.
 We used a regularization-based MAP estimation approach and a Gaussian prior-based hierarchical Bayesian learning approach.
-Our results established that exploiting sparsity enhances the estimation performance, and the hierarchical Bayesian learning has better recovery performance than all the other algorithms.
+We empirically showed that exploiting sparsity enhances the estimation performance, and the hierarchical Bayesian learning has better recovery performance than all the other algorithms.
 We also extended our approaches for the jointly sparse input case and demonstrated the efficacy of exploiting additional structures with sparsity.
 The theoretical guarantees of our algorithms and the fundamental limits of sparse recovery algorithms for an LDS are interesting directions for future work.
 Future work can also extend our algorithms to handle system identification or estimation of the system matrices.

 \appendices